wp-plugins/radio-station/docs/Shortcodes.md

 * *hide_past_shows* : Hide shows that are finished in the Schedule for Tabs view.
 0 or 1.
 Default 0.
 * *divheight* : Set the height, in pixels, of the individual divs.
 For legacy 'divs' view only.
 Default 45.
 * *gridheight* : Set the width, in pixels, of the grid columns.
 For Pro 'grid' view only.
 Default 150.
+* 'time_spaced* : Enabled time spacing with background images.
+For Pro 'grid' view only.
+0 or 1.
+Default 0.
 * *weeks* : Number of weeks to display in calendar.
 For Pro 'calendar' view only.
 Default 4.
 * *previous_weeks* : Number of past weeks to display in calendar.
 For Pro 'calendar' view only.
 Default 1.